OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 4. Delete the `writeDataToExcel` function.

+5. Delete the `writeDataToOutlook` function.

-5. Delete the `writeDataToWord` function.
+6. Delete the `writeDataToWord` function.

 ### Changes required for a Word add-in